Downhill Skiing and Snowboarding In The Great Lakes Region

 Ontario, Canada

-Now, if you are in the eastern part of Upper Peninsula, it does not mean that you are out of luck, as far as, great slopes are considered.
+Now, if you are in the eastern part of the Upper Peninsula, it does not mean that you are out of luck, as far as great slopes are concerned.
 You just need to head over the border to Ontario’s Searchmont.
 Located about 25 miles northeast of Saint Ste Marie, it is far away from any big metropolis and major highway.
 The elevation gain there is greater than any place in Michigan, at 748 feet.
 It’s got only four lifts, but considering the remoteness of the place, I would think it is enough.

 Bristol Mountain Resort